everycure-org/matrix/docs/src/releases/posts/2024-11-01v0.2.2/post.md

 ### Modelling Workstreams

-- Implement a first mechanism of action algorithm as part of the pipeline
+- Implement a first mechanism of action algorithm as part of the pipeline.
+See [here](https://github.com/everycure-org/matrix/issues/476)
-- Implement first version of timestamped edges and execute time-split-validation experiment
+- Implement first version of timestamped edges and execute time-split-validation experiment.
+See [here](https://github.com/everycure-org/matrix/issues/588)
+- Compare performance of existing models with TxGNN.
+See [here](https://github.com/everycure-org/matrix/issues/586)
+- Incorporate K fold cross validation into evaluation suite.
+See [here](https://github.com/everycure-org/matrix/issues/587)
 ### Platform Workstreams

 - Add GPUs to the cluster and enable select kedro nodes to run on GPUs